 |POP!
 Go The Classics - Sunday, March 10, 2019 2:30 p.m.|

+Spring forward with the piano music of Mac Frampton.
 POP!
-Go The Classics features the piano.
-Featuring pianist Mac Frampton, this six-piece group presents classical music in a pop format.
+Go The Classics is a six-piece group presenting classical music in a pop format.
 Their repertoire includes Rossini's William Tell Overture, J.S.
 Bach's Jesu, Joy of Man's Desiring, Gershwin's Rhapsody In Blue and more.
 Classical Music with a Twist of Pop.

 Join the Bakersfield Community Concert Association as we celebrate our 56th Anniversary Season.
 Single concert tickets are $35.
-Adult BCCA season memberships (5 concerts) are $75.
+Adult BCCA season memberships (2 concerts) are $50.
+Enjoy an extra hour of daylight after the concert.

 POP!
 Go The Classics showcases celebrated pianist and arranger Mac Frampton, accompanied by the Three Penny Symphony, in a production that merges his conservatory training with his mastery of the pop and jazz idioms, bringing to the stage fresh and original interpretations of revered classical works.